larryknaebelobsidian/kingdom/Proposition 69. The death of Jesus did not remove the notion entertained by the disciples and apostles concerning the Kingdom..md

 tags:
   - toc
 ---
+# Proposition 69.
+The death of Jesus did not remove the notion entertained by the disciples and apostles concerning the Kingdom.

 >It is asserted in numerous works that the death of Jesus caused such an immediate revolution in the minds of the disciples that it destroyed all their anticipations of the expected restored Davidic Kingdom.
 This is done without due reflection, seeing that it is opposed by the plainest statement.
 ### Resurrection proved His ability to restore the kingdom
 >Obs.
 1. It is true that the death of Jesus (notwithstanding the intimations previously given, as seen in Props.
 58, 66, etc.) must have placed them in a perplexed attitude, and must, before His resurrection, have appeared contradictory to their expectations.